JeffCyr/MSBuild.SolutionSdk/README.md

 # Roadmap
-- Support `Platform`inference based on project platforms
+- Support explicit project dependencies with `<Project Include="project.csproj" DependsOn="otherproject.csproj" />`
-- Skip projects when `Configuration` is not defined in the project configurations.
+- Automatically skip projects when `Configuration` or `Platform` is not defined in the project configurations.